hax/proposal-function-this/README.md

 ## Helpers

-These helpers functions could be leave to userland, but we include them here for convenience.
+These helpers functions could be left to userland, but we include them here for convenience.

 ### `Function.throwIfThis`